F. M. Cornford: Early life and family

-Academic career
+Career

 Cornford was educated at Trinity College, Cambridge, where he was a Fellow from 1899 and held a teaching post from 1902.
 He became the first Laurence Professor of Ancient Philosophy in 1931 and was elected a Fellow of the British Academy in 1937.
 He used wit and satire to propagate proposals for reforming the teaching of the classics at Cambridge, in Microcosmographia Academica (1908).

 Cornford coined the phrase "twin pillars of Platonism", referring to the theory of Forms on the one hand, and, on the other the doctrine of immortality of the soul.

+Death

 He died on 3 January 1943 in his home, Conduit Head in Cambridge.
 He was cremated at Cambridge Crematorium on 6 January 1943.